 - 5 Press and hold the PTT button.
-Speak clearly into the microphone. - 6 Release the PTT button to end the transmission and wait for a response from the dispatcher. - 7 Press and hold the preprogrammed Emergency button for about a second to exit the Emergency Call mode.
+Speak clearly into the microphone. - 6 Release the PTT button to end the transmission and wait for a response from the dispatcher. - 7 To exit Emergency Call, press and hold the preprogrammed Emergency button for about a second.